wp-plugins/show-ip-address/readme.txt

 == Frequently Asked Questions ==

+> #### FAQs
-Q).
+> Q).
 Will this work on any WordPress installation?
-A).
+> A).
 This depends on your server configeration, and your PHP type.
 This has been tested on the latest version of PHP and Wordpress and works.

 == Changelog ==